coeymusa/utility/README.md

 To run:

-1.In command line run command: java -cp utility-0.0.1-SNAPSHOT.jar com.interview.utility.CSVTool *paramters*
+1.In command line in location of JAR file: java -cp utility-0.0.1-SNAPSHOT.jar com.interview.utility.CSVTool *paramters*

 For help using utility run:
 java -cp utility-0.0.1-SNAPSHOT.jar com.interview.utility.CSVTool help

-To run statisics on a CSV file run: java -cp utility-0.0.1-SNAPSHOT.jar com.interview.utility.CSVTool *path* all
+To run all statisic methods on a CSV file: java -cp utility-0.0.1-SNAPSHOT.jar com.interview.utility.CSVTool *pathToCSV* all

+Eclipse:
+Import maven project and run CVSTool with runtime arguments of *pathToCSV* *command*